kalkih/mini-graph-card/README.md

       type: module
   ```

-Else, if you prefer the graphical editor, use the menu to add the resource:
+Else, if you prefer the visual editor, use the menu to add the resource:

-1. Make sure, advanced mode is enabled in your user profile (click on your user name to get there)
+1. Make sure, Advanced Mode is enabled in your user profile (click on your user name to get there)
 2. Navigate to Configuration -> Lovelace Dashboards -> Resources Tab.
 Hit orange (+) icon
 3. Enter URL `/local/mini-graph-card-bundle.js` and select type "JavaScript Module".
 4. Restart Home Assistant.